death7654/Chrultrabook-Tools/README.md

 pacman -U ~/Downloads/chrultrabook-tools-VERSION-pkg.tar.zst

+(replace the VERSION with the latest version, and the file location, if needed)

 #### Compiled binary
 - You must start the application as root as the ectool binary requires sudo privileges